Chouannerie: In popular culture

-This rebellion was featured in the novel Les Chouans by Honoré de Balzac and The Man in Grey, a collection of short stories about the Chouans by Baroness Orczy, as well as being the central action of the novel The Marquis of Carabas by Rafael Sabatini.
+This Chouannerie uprising was featured in the novel Les Chouans by Honoré de Balzac, Ninety-Three by Victor Hugo, and The Man in Grey, a collection of short stories about the Chouans by Baroness Orczy.
+The uprising is also the central action of the novel The Marquis of Carabas by Rafael Sabatini.
 It was also depicted in paintings and popular imagery.

 In Breton literature, Lan Inisan published Emgann Kergidou ("The Battle of Kergidou") in 1877, the first and only novel in the Breton language to be published before the First World War.
 The novel is set during the 1793 uprising in Saint-Pol-de-Léon.